Synchronicity Story: Miraculously Manifesting Memories of a Spiritual Pilgrimage to India and Nepal

 Ten years after that trip, in 1992 I retired from law practice and returned to India to pay my respects to Guruji, who at age 114 requested that I write and publish my spiritual memoirs.
 Though initially bewildered by this request, I knew that such memoirs needed to describe experiences during my 1982 ‘trip of a lifetime’.
 But I hadn’t kept a diary during that pilgrimage trip, and had to rely mostly on memory to tell about it.

 Thereafter, many years passed during which I lived in introspective semi-seclusion, without a TV, computer, newspaper, or radio news of the “real world”, meditating, praying, seeking answers to ultimate questions, and “enlightenment”.
 During these years I did not yet feel ready to honor Guruji’s request that I write and publish my spiritual memoirs.
 But I was always mindful of the importance of fulfilling his wishes.

-More than twenty years after my ‘trip of a lifetime’, while thinking about Guruji’s request, I discussed it with my friends Bizhan and Deborah.
+More than twenty years after my ‘trip of a lifetime’, while thinking about Guruji’s request, I discussed it with two long-time spiritual friends.
 I told them that as I was delaying in writing and publishing my spiritual memoirs they were being edited by time, as my memories waned.
 And I expressed concern about whether I could remember sufficient details of the 1982 pilgrimage to India, suggesting that my friends might be able to help me remember stories I had previously shared with them.

 Thereafter, within a couple of weeks, the universe produced an amazing synchronicity – a “manifestation miracle” which re-kindled memories of that momentous trip.

 Here is what happened:

 One afternoon while walking to the Marina Green adjoining San Francisco Bay I intended picking some dandelion and fennel leaves for my salad.
 But as I passed across the street from the Marina Safeway supermarket, I realized that I’d forgotten to bring a plastic bag in which to carry my ‘harvest’.
 After momentarily considering a detour into the Safeway, I decided instead to keep my eyes peeled for stray bags which then commonly could be seen then blowing around in the public park area where I was walking.